pluskid/Mocha.jl/README.md

 ```

 to verify that everything is functioning properly on your machine.
 Checkout [`examples/mnist/mnist.jl`](examples/mnist/mnist.jl) for a demo on MNIST.
 Detailed documents are coming soon.

+## Documentation

+The Mocha documentation is hosted on [readthedocs.org](http://mochajl.readthedocs.org/).